m-labs/artiq/doc/manual/getting_started.rst

 * 64-bit signed integers (:class:`artiq.language.core.int64`)
 * Signed rational numbers with 64-bit numerator and 64-bit denominator
 * Double-precision floating point numbers
-* Arrays of the above types and arrays of arrays, at an arbitrary depth (:class:`artiq.language.core.array`)
+* Lists of the above types.
+Lists of lists are not supported.

 For a demonstration of some of these features, see the ``mandelbrot.py`` example.